bump-sh/docs/src/_help/getting-started/upload-your-first-definition.md

 ### Step 1: Create your organization

 Now that your Bump.sh account is created, you will immediately be prompted to create your first organization.
-An organization allows you to work alone or collaboratively with your API documentation and hubs (a collection of documentation) within the same workspace.
+An organization allows you to work alone or collaboratively on your API documentation and hubs (a collection of documentation) within the same workspace.

 ![](/images/help/org-creation.png)